A Tiger in the Zoo

 open sky.
 He is in quiet rage and longs for freedom.
 He is angry being behind

-the bars and that too, he can’t express.
+the bars and that too, he can’t express that he doesn't like to be teased by the visitors.
 He would have been a different animal

 if he had been free and ferocious in jungle and live the way God has created